vincent-tsugranes/redhat-airline-ui/README.md

 Red Hat Airline is a fictional airline build to demonstrate cool technology for airlines and the transportation sector.

-It is made up of microservices written in Typescript, containerized and deployed on Openshift
+It is made up of microservices written in Typescript, containerized and deployed on Openshift.
+It also runs on OpenShift Serverless using knative, with [these instructions](#serverless)

 The front-end used Typescript and Vue.js, including components to visualize information in a meaningful way to airline management